-Lajos Geenen.
-Born in 1972, Lajos Geenen is a contemporary photographer from The Netherlands currently based in New York City (Long Island City), USA.
+Lajos Geenen (born in 1972) is a contemporary photographer from The Netherlands currently based in New York City (Long Island City), USA.
 He studied photography at The School of the Museum of Fine Arts (Boston, USA) and Massachusetts Collage of Art (USA).
 Lajos Geenen is represented by Robert Klein Gallery and JMIREPS, NY.

 Conveying meaning by this construction of reality is one of photography’s greatest strengths.
 It has the power to make the viewer feel like a witness to what is being displayed.
 However, anyone with knowledge of current digital manipulation techniques should be cautious of accepting any implied meaning.”